zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     Microsoft Azure provides integrated tools for developing and managing containerized applications faster.
 Deploy containers using widely adopted orchestrators or choose a fully-managed container platform.
 Take advantage of Visual Studio Tools for Docker to easily develop, run, and debug multi-container applications, and store images in Docker Hub or Azure Container Registry and deploy to your preferred targets.

     Azure Container Registry (ACR) is a private registry for hosting container images.
 Using the Azure Container Registry, you can store Docker-formatted images for all types of container deployments.
 Azure Container Registry integrates well with orchestrators hosted in Azure Container Service, including Docker Swarm, DC/OS, and Kubernetes.
 You don't have to learn new APIs or commands.
-Because Azure Container Registry is compatible with the open-source Docker Registry v2, you can use the same open-source Docker CLI tools you already know and the skills you have to efficiently interact with the registry.
+Because Azure Container Registry is compatible with the open-source Docker Registry v2, you can use the same open-source Docker CLI tools you already know and the skills you have to interact with the registry efficiently.

     Microsoft designed Web App for Containers specifically for customers interested in bringing their Docker formatted containers to the Azure App Service platform.
-Web App for Containers provides an ideal environment for running OSS web apps that do not require extensive infrastructure control, allowing customers to use their own containers, and deploy them to App Service as a web app running on Linux.
-Like the Web App solution, this eliminates time-consuming infrastructure management tasks during container deployment, updating, and scaling to help developers focus on coding and getting their apps in front of more end users faster.
+Web App for Containers provides an ideal environment for running OSS web apps that do not require extensive infrastructure control, allowing customers to use their containers, and deploy them to App Service as a web app running on Linux.
+Like the Web App solution, this eliminates time-consuming infrastructure management tasks during container deployment, updating, and scaling to help developers focus on coding and getting their apps in front of more end-users faster.
 This also provides integrated CI/CD capabilities with DockerHub, Azure Container Registry, and Azure DevOps, as well as built-in staging, rollback, testing-in-production, monitoring, and performance testing capabilities to boost developer productivity.

     This solution also allows organizations to take advantage of built-in auto-scaling and load balancing.
 Automatically scale vertically and horizontally based on application needs.
 Granular scaling rules are available to handle peaks in workload automatically while minimizing costs during off-peak times.
 Deploy data and host services across multiple locations with just a few mouse clicks.